 “Are you still frightened of me, little flower?”

-“Yes, master,” she answered him instantly, “I’m terrified of you.”
+“Yes, master,” she said instantly, “I’m terrified of you.”
 Please, please, please take pleasure in that.
 I’ll tremble as hard as you wish.
 His face was blank and fear made her faint, but she couldn’t lest he be angry.
 Quaking violently, Aeris kept her eyes glued to Sephiroth’s empty visage.
 “You’re so much bigger and stronger than me.
 You’re the greatest master I’ve ever had.
 No one can compare to you.
 No one even comes close.
 Your strength mocks them all, and your very height is making my neck hurt to look up.
-I have to look so far up, master, because you’re so gloriously tall.
 You could break every single bone in my body, but I’ll never make you do that!
 I’ll never disobey you, master, and I’ll tremble as hard as you wish.”
 She increased it as whimpers rode every breath.
 “I don’t want you to ever hurt me.
 Please don’t hurt me, greatest master.
 Please don’t beat me.
 You’re so strong.
 You’d hurt me so much.
+Please oh please don’t use me right now!
+You’d…you’d rip me apart.
 I’ll do anything, anything you wish.
-I’m tiny and weak and oh so afraid.
 I’m truly terrified of you, master.
-I live in abject fear of your utter strength.
+I live in abject fear of your strength.
 I have no power, no power at all.
 I’m nothing.
 I’m no one.
 I’m yours.
 I’m your possession, your property.
 I belong wholly to you.
 D-Does that make you happy?
 Does that please you?
 Do you want me to tremble harder?
 I’m so very sorry I can’t stop my tears.
 I’ll try again, master.
 I’ll try…”

 But it did no good for weep Aeris did for what tortures he’d make her endure.
 For how her life would continue to be pain.
 He wanted to fall at her feet.